aroemers/mount-lite/README.md

 It has become really "lite".
 [This blog post](http://www.functionalbytes.nl/clojure/mount/mount-lite/2016/12/09/mount-lite-2.html) explains what has changed in version 2.0 in detail, and why.

-Version 0.9.x will still be maintained.
+Version 0.9.x will still be maintained, and can be found under the [1.x branch](https://github.com/aroemers/mount-lite/tree/1.x).

 ## Getting started